Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Extended Summary

 \item Any weak local four-fermion interaction is an irrelevant perturbation and all orderings (realized when $g_{_i} (\ell_\ast) \to \infty$) take place at finite coupling $g_{_i} \sim \epsilon$ through quantum phase transitions (QPTs).
 Such QPTs are controlled by quantum critical points (QCPs) and all transitions are continuous in nature.
 The universality class of the transition is determined by two critical exponents, given by

 and for the physically relevant situation $\epsilon=1$.

 \end{enumerate}

 Using the RG analysis we arrive at various cuts of the global phase diagram of interacting spin-3/2 fermions at (1) zero chemical doping [see Fig.~\ref{Fig:FiniteT_Summary}] and (2) for finite-$\mu$ [see Figs.~\ref{Fig:swave_IsotropicLSM} and \ref{Fig:dwaves_IsotropicLSM}].
+In all these cuts of the phase diagram (as well as the one shown in Figs.~\ref{Fig:GlobalPD_Intro_FS}, ~\ref{Fig:T1uMagnetg4smallalpha} and ~\ref{Fig:GlobalPD_Intro_noFS}) coupling constants are always measured in units of $\epsilon$ and most importantly the nature of the ordered states is completely impervious to the exact value of $\epsilon$.

 The universality class of the QPT leaves its signature on the scaling of the transition temperature ($t_c$).
 Note that $t_c \sim |\delta_i|^{\nu z}$~\cite{sondhi-RMP, sachdev-book}, where $\delta_i=\left(g_{_i}-g^\ast_{_i}\right)/g^\ast_{_i}$ is the reduced distance from the critical point, located at $g^\ast_{_i}$.
 Hence, $t_c \sim |\delta|^2$ for $\nu=1$ and $z=2$, obtained from the leading order $\epsilon$ expansion, after setting $\epsilon=1$, irrespective of the choice of the coupling constant and the resulting BSP (see Fig.~\ref{Fig:ScalingTc}).
 We discuss this issue in detail in Sec.~\ref{SubSec:FiniteTRG}.
+Even though ultimately we are interested in three-dimensional interacting Luttinger materials for which $\epsilon=1$, the RG methodology employed here follows the general spirit of the $\epsilon$ expansion, succinctly employed in the past for bosonic $\Phi^4$ theory and fermionic Gross-Neveu model for which as well $\epsilon=1$~\cite{zinn-justin:book, zinn-justin-moshe-moshe}.

 The correspondence between a given interaction coupling and the resulting phases can be appreciated by formulating the whole theory in the basis of an eight component Nambu-doubled spinor $\Psi_{\rm Nam}$, introduced in Sec.~\ref{SubSec:Nambu-doubling}.
 In this basis the Luttinger Hamiltonian $\hat{h}_{\rm L} ({\bf k}) \to \eta_3 \hat{h}_{\rm L} ({\bf k})$.
 Pauli matrices $\{ \eta_\mu \}$ operate on the Nambu or particle-hole index.
 Any four-fermion interaction takes the form $g_{_{\rm I}} \; ( \Psi^\dagger_{\rm Nam}\; \hat{\rm I}\; \Psi_{\rm Nam} )^2$ and an order parameter ($\Delta_{\rm O}$) couples to a fermion bilinear according to $\Delta_{\rm O} \; ( \Psi^\dagger_{\rm Nam} \; \hat{{\rm O}} \; \Psi^\dagger_{\rm Nam} )$, where $\hat{\rm I}$ and $\hat{\rm O}$ are eight dimensional Hermitian matrices.
 We argue that when $g_{_{\rm I}}$ is sufficiently strong, it can support \emph{only} two types of ordered phases, for which~\footnote{ If $\hat{\rm O}$ and $\hat{\rm I}$ are multi-component vectors of $M_{\rm O}$ and $M_{\rm I}$ elements, respectively, then condition (2) is satisfied when at least $\lceil \frac{M_{\rm O}}{2} \rceil$ matrices anti-commute with $\lceil \frac{M_{\rm I}}{2} \rceil$ matrices, where $\lceil \cdots \rceil$ is the ceiling function. }